 With your doctor’s approval, Medicare should cover 80% of your wheelchair.
 Your supplemental or secondary insurance will cover the remainder.
 Medicare must be your primary insurance carrier in order to file the initial claim with them.
 If you have secondary insurance, often they will pay any remaining amount that Medicare did not cover.
 If Medicare is your secondary insurance carrier, you must first file a claim with your primary insurance carrier, wait until you are reimbursed by them, and then file with Medicare with any remaining balance.

 Most of the cost of your electric wheelchair should be covered under your medicare part B coverage.
-To qualify for this you must meet all of the criteria below.
-See the complete medicare list here.
+To qualify for this you must meet all of the criteria below:

-• Your doctor must write the order for power wheelchair and inform Medicare of the need.
+• Your doctor must write the order for a power wheelchair and inform Medicare of the need.

 • Your powered mobility device must be medically necessary.